juliofihdeldev/FocusAppiOS/SETTINGS_LOCALIZATION_SUMMARY.md

 -   Error messages support format strings for dynamic content
 -   Navigation titles and button text are properly localized
 -   The app maintains its functionality while providing localized text
+-   **NEW: Language selection requires app restart for full effect**
+-   **NEW: Language preferences are persisted across app launches**
+-   **NEW: System language is automatically detected and used if supported**